AbhinavPradeep/abhinav-blog/content/blog/decision-tree-classifier/index.md

 <!-- i.e. $L$ can only assume a state from a finite or countably infinite set,  -->

-For the purposes of this article, the problem is further simplified by assuming that features cannot have ordering.
-That is, if weight is a feature, the question "Is weight $\le$ $x$ kg?" cannot be asked.
-Clearly this would stunt the algorithm's efficacy when dealing with numerical features.
-However, when it comes to non-numerical features, such questions would generally be meaningless.
-For example, if colour was a feature, the question "Is colour $\le$ green?" is meaningless.
-Hence, the purpose of this article is to create a simple classifier algorithm for data with non-numeric features.
+For the purposes of this article, the problem is further simplified by focusing on categorical features.
 Specifically, a decision classifier tree of such specifications will be created.

 # Strategy: